thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 );
 ```

-This way you can use it directly as the callback, if you don't, even if everything is perfectly inlined, **you will still pay the price of wrapping the instance-function implementation, even if the wrapper is not necessary**, as proven by the example above in which `callbackFirst` is just a fully inlined wrapper around `processOrder`.
+This way you can use it directly as the callback, if you don't, even if everything is perfectly inlined, **you will still pay the price of wrapping the instance-function implementation, even if the wrapper is not otherwise necessary**, as proven by the example above in which `callbackFirst` is just a fully inlined wrapper around `processOrder` (just a jump).

-If you think using a capturing lambda might help, remember that a capturing lambda won't ever be the receiver (because you won't be able to make the `this` paramater explicit in the parameter list), thus, any way you set the callback you'll have to wrap the lambda, typically with yet another (non capturing) lambda.
-The code below implements this idea, and introduces the small buffer optimization:
+The reason why you will pay the the unnecessary indirection is because the wrapper, because it is not the same as the original instance function or non-instance function **is not allowed to have the same value**.
+That is, the **comparison `wrapperConvertedToFunctionPointer == originalFunction` must return false**.

+Finally, the wrapper may be inlined to avoid the unnecessary indirection; but please think about these consequences:

+1. Should there be types that imply side-effects while copying or moving, the rules of the language require these side effects to be preserved
+2. Even if not, you will be reducing the instruction cache effectiveness by inlining the same code over and over

+These are avoidable problems, **process events in non-instance functions you use for subscription**

 ```c++
 #include <utility>